$0 Ohio Adoption Quick-Start Checklist

 Ohio Adoption Grant: How to Apply and What You Can Receive

 Most Ohio families in the middle of an adoption don't know this program exists.
-Those who do often miss it because the application window is short and the portal is not self-explanatory.
+Those who do can still miss it because the portal is not self-explanatory.
 The Ohio Adoption Grant Program — launched under Governor Mike DeWine and active for adoptions finalized on or after January 1, 2023 — is a one-time cash payment with no income test.
 This is not a tax credit you wait a year to collect; it is a direct payment after your adoption decree is issued.

 Here is what the program actually pays and what you need to do to claim it.